kinode-dao/kinode-book/src/chess_app/frontend.md

 ...
 ```

-This code will go in the init() function such that the frontend is served when the process starts.
+The above code will go in (TODO: go in seems like the wrong verb) the init() function such that the frontend is served when the process starts.

 The `http` library in [process_lib](../process_stdlib/overview.md) provides a simple interface for serving static files and handling HTTP requests.
 We use `bind_http_static_path` to serve the static files we included in our process binary, and `bind_http_path` to handle requests to `/games`.
-See process_lib docs for more functions and documentation on their parameters.
-These requests all serve HTTP that can only be accessed by a logged-in node user (the `true` parameter for `authenticated`), and can be accessed remotely (the `false` parameter for `local_only`).
+See process_lib docs (TODO: link) for more functions and documentation on their parameters.
+These requests all serve HTTP that can only be accessed by a logged-in node user (the `true` parameter for `authenticated`) and can be accessed remotely (the `false` parameter for `local_only`).
 This API is under active development!

-Requests on the /games path will come in as requests to our process, and we'll have to handle them and give a response.
+Requests on the /games path will arrive as requests to our process, and we'll have to handle them and respond.
 The request/response format can be imported from `http` in `process_lib`.
-To do this, we'll add a branch to our main request-handling function that takes requests from our `http_server:sys:uqbar`.
+To do this, we'll add a branch to our main request-handling function that takes requests from `http_server:sys:uqbar`.

 In `src/lib.rs`, inside `handle_request()`:
 ```rust